Integer-Conversion-Error/csi-3131-midterm-notes/system_prompt.md

     % ... and so on for all sections
     \end{document}
     ```

+9.  **Writing Style**:
+    *   All notes must be concise and written in a broken, short-form, jot-note style.
+    *   Use bullet points (`itemize`) extensively to break down information into digestible pieces.
+    *   Avoid full sentences and paragraphs wherever possible, favoring short phrases and key terms.

 By following these instructions, you will create a set of notes that are not only informative but also easy to read and study.